Vigna luteola: Habitat and ecology

 Vigna luteola can be found in tropical areas on many continents.
 Formerly native to the New World, the plant was brought into cultivation in Ethiopia and is now spread around the world.

-Vigna luteola grows in most commonly in coastal habitats on the Atlantic coast of the Americas, ranging from tropical regions of South and Central America to the Gulf Coast states, as far north as North Carolina.
-In Africa, the plant is most common to Zimbabwe, but ranges from Senegal to Ethiopia to Egypt, and can be found in the Middle East, in Australia, and is widespread across Asia.
+Vigna luteola grows most commonly in coastal habitats on the Atlantic coast of the Americas, ranging from tropical regions of South and Central America to the Gulf Coast states, as far north as North Carolina.
+In Africa, the plant is most common in Zimbabwe, but ranges from Senegal to Ethiopia to Egypt, and can be found in the Middle East, in Australia, and is widespread across Asia.

 It grows in swampy grasslands, on sandy lake shores, on stream sides, in wet pastures, in swamps, and in swamp forests.
 It prefers moist to wet clay soils, and will tolerate a wide range of salinities, from 0-10 ppt.

 It is a larval host plant for cassius blue, grey hairstreak, long-tailed skipper and dorantes skipper butterflies, is often used as a source of browsing for white-tailed deer, and ground-feeding birds often consume the seeds.

 Oomyces langloisii grows from dead stems of the plant in North America.